dallison/phaser/phaser/docs/phaser_user_guide.md

 The memory in the buffer is organized as an ordered linked list of free blocks, interspersed by allocated blocks.
 An allocated block is always prefixed by a 4-byte length, which does not include the length field itself.
-The allocator does its bese to keep the free list as short as possible to coalescing adjacent free blocks and expanding into blocks if possible.
+The allocator does its best to keep the free list as short as possible to coalescing adjacent free blocks and expanding into blocks if possible.

 Finally we have a user-supplied offset to arbitrary `metadata`.
 This is not used by